 - 3 garlic cloves, minced (about 3 teaspoons)

-1 Place the basil leaves and pine nuts into the bowl of a food processor and pulse a several times.
+1 Pulse basil and pine nuts in a food processor: Place the basil leaves and pine nuts into the bowl of a food processor and pulse a several times.

-Stir in some salt and freshly ground black pepper to taste.
+4 Stir in salt and freshly ground black pepper, add more to taste.

 Toss with pasta for a quick sauce, dollop over baked potatoes, or spread onto crackers or toasted slices of bread.